kartik2014/CarCatalog/README.md

 Steps:

-1. In the root directory of the project, install the node_modules for the client side with follwing command
+1. In the root directory of the project, install the node_modules for the client side with following command
 ```
 npm install
 ```